invoke-ai/invoke-training/src/invoke_training/training/shared/data/ARCHITECTURE.md

 `BaseImageCaptionReader` sub-classes are intended as an abstraction over different dataset formats.
 They are responsible for loading image-caption pairs from disk.
 Readers implement the [torch Dataset interface](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files), i.e. they implement `__init__`, `__len__`, and `__getitem__`.

-Two examples of concrete reader implementations are the `HFHubImageCaptionReader` and the `HFDirImageCaptionReader`.
+Two examples of concrete reader implementations are the `HFHubImageCaptionDataset` and the `HFDirImageCaptionDataset`.

 ## Datasets